LennartFr/alf20191ibmbc/HL BYFA.md

 Querying on peer1.org2 on channel 'mychannel'...
 Query successful on peer1.org2 on channel 'mychannel' = All GOOD, BYFN execution completed
 ~~~~

+The chaincode used is /fabric-samples/chaincode/chaincode_example02/node

-Followed by running ./byfn.sh down, to bring down the network.
+At the end of running the chaincode we do  ./byfn.sh down, to bring down the network.

 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">